gpioX

 “What should each pin do?”

-Dumping the captures during the building process, stay tuned for deailed explanation:
+Dumping the captures during the building process,

 some snapshots of designing the PCB in KiCad.
 127 components, 5 schematic pages, 2 layer PCB, 250 vias later: